Making coconut wine is a cool experience. I love watching tuba turn into bahalina after a few years.

 - With his knife—also known as a sanggot—attached to his waist, the tuba gatherer climbs the coconut tree with the large bamboo container, looking for an unopened flower.
 He cuts the tip of the flower to release the sap.
 Then he holds the bamboo container, filled with a handful of barok, up to the flower to catch the juice.
 He secures the container properly so that it won't fall down.

 Note: The quality of tuba largely depends on the tuba gatherer.
 If he knows how to mix the right amount of barok with the coconut sap, he will produce a very good coconut wine.
-Each tree have produces a different amount of liquid—if the tuba gatherer can master the right mixture, then he is excellent.
+Each tree produces a different amount of liquid—if the tuba gatherer can master the right mixture, then he is excellent.

-Every morning, carrying the bigger bamboo container on his shoulder, he will go up the tree to collect the juice and clean the bamboo container.
+Every morning, carrying the big bamboo container on his shoulder, he will go up the tree to collect the juice and clean the bamboo container.
 One tree can produce a liter of tuba per day, if not more.
 In the afternoon, the mananguete will climb up the tree and cut the tip of the flower again, put some barok into the bamboo container, and attach it to the flower.

 The Fermentation and Distillation Process